Personal Git Server with Gitolite

 $ sudo yum install -y git gitolite3

 Gitolite intuitively uses a Git repository itself to handle the hosted repositories and user accounts.
-We will be assuming that you wish to use your current logged-in account for intial management of this repoistory - and as such we must create an SSH key-pair (if not already present).
+We will be assuming that you wish to use your current logged-in account for initial management of this repository - and as such we must create an SSH key-pair (if not already present).
 We then copy over the public key to a location accessible to a new account we will be creating next.

 $ ssh-keygen -q -t rsa -C "your@email.com"